Poufy/EinoServer/README.md

 ----

 * **End-Points**

-  'GET' /users/ To return all users
+  `GET` /users/ To return all users

-  'GET' /users/:id To return a specific user
+  `GET` /users/:id To return a specific user

-  'POST' /users/ To add a user
+  `POST` /users/ To add a user

 * **Success Response:**